-The Bank owns 13,396 shares of Class B common stock of Visa Inc. which are convertible into Class A common stock at a conversion ratio of 0.4121 per Class A share.
-As of December 31, 2014, the value of the Class A shares was \$262.20 per share.
-Utilizing the conversion ratio, the value of unredeemed Class A equivalent shares owned by the Bank was \$1,447,000 as of December 31, 2014, and has not been reflected in the accompanying financial statements.
+The Bank owns 13,396 shares of Class B common stock of Visa Inc. which are convertible into Class A common stock at a conversion ratio of 1.648265 per Class B share.
+As of December 31, 2015, the value of the Class A shares was \$77.55 per share.
+Utilizing the conversion ratio, the value of unredeemed Class A equivalent shares owned by the Bank was \$1,712,000 as of December 31, 2015, and has not been reflected in the accompanying financial statements.
 The shares of Visa Class B common stock are restricted and may not be transferred.
 Visa Member Banks are required to fund an escrow account to cover settlements, resolution of pending litigation and related claims.
 If the funds in the escrow account are insufficient to settle all the covered litigation, Visa may sell additional Class A shares, use the proceeds to settle litigation, and further reduce the conversion ratio.
 If funds remain in the escrow account after all litigation is settled, the Class B conversion ratio will be increased to reflect that surplus.

 On January 24, 2014, a putative shareholder class action lawsuit was filed against TriCo, North Valley Bancorp and certain other defendants in connection with TriCo entering into the merger agreement with North Valley Bancorp.
 The lawsuit, which was filed in the Shasta County, California Superior Court, alleges that the members of the North Valley Bancorp board of directors breached their fiduciary duties to North Valley Bancorp shareholders by approving the proposed merger for inadequate consideration; approving the transaction in order receive benefits not equally shared by other North Valley Bancorp shareholders; entering into the merger agreement containing preclusive deal protection devices; and failing to take steps to maximize the value to be paid to the North Valley Bancorp shareholders.
 The lawsuit alleges claims against TriCo for aiding and abetting these alleged breaches of fiduciary duties.
 The plaintiff seeks, among other things, declaratory and injunctive relief concerning the alleged breaches of fiduciary duties injunctive relief prohibiting consummation of the merger, rescission, attorneys' of the merger agreement, fees and costs, and other and further relief.
 On July 31, 2014 the defendants entered into a memorandum of understanding with the plaintiffs regarding the settlement of this lawsuit.
 In connection with the settlement contemplated by the memorandum of understanding and in consideration for the full settlement and release of all claims, TriCo and North Valley Bancorp agreed to make certain additional disclosures related to the proposed merger, which are contained in a Current Report on Form 8-K filed by each of the companies.
-The memorandum of understanding contemplates that the parties will negotiate in good faith and use their reasonable best efforts to enter into a stipulation of settlement.
-The stipulation of settlement will be subject to customary conditions, including court approval following notice to North Valley Bancorp's shareholders.
-In the event that the parties enter into a stipulation of settlement, a hearing will be scheduled at which the court will consider the settlement.
-There can be no assurance that the parties will ultimately enter into a stipulation of settlement or that the court will approve the settlement even if the parties were to enter into such stipulation.
-In such event, the proposed settlement as contemplated by the memorandum of understanding may be terminated.
+The memorandum of understanding contemplated that the parties would negotiate in good faith and use their reasonable best efforts to enter into a stipulation of settlement.
+The parties entered into a stipulation of settlement dated May 18, 2015 that was subject to customary conditions, including final court approval following notice to North Valley Bancorp's shareholders.
+The parties amended the stipulation on October 19, 2015.
+Following a hearing in Shasta County Superior Court on October 26, 2015, the Court approved and entered a final Stipulated Judgement concluding the case and dismissing all the named individual director defendants.
+The Court awarded the plaintiff \$250,000 in fees.
+A liability related to this potential settlement was established by North Valley Bancorp prior to its acquisition by TriCo on October 3, 2015, and that liability was recorded by TriCo as part of its purchase accounting of North Valley Bancorp on October 3, 2015.